Panhellenic Council Recruitment FAQ

 1. Who can go through Panhellenic Recruitment?

-- Any woman enrolled full time at TWU may participate in recruitment with Panhellenic.
+- Any undergraduate woman enrolled full time at TWU may participate in recruitment with Panhellenic.
 The Office of Greek Life has a minimum GPA requirement of 2.5 for membership.
 Some chapters may have a higher GPA requirement.

 * Please note that any hours, including dual credit and your transfer GPA, will be considered instead of your high school GPA to determine eligibility.